 Humans are complicated and provide highly variable data, so in psychology, statistical analysis will typically require difficult tradeoffs.
 The argument here is not that one-tailed tests are a free lunch, only that they are a good deal in many cases.
-For a researcher, the costs of one-tailed tests are 1) the effort to preregister the analysis plan, which many researchers are doing anyway, and 2) the commitment to not draw a conclusion if it comes out the other way, which in many cases would be highly unlikely or uninteresting.
+For a researcher, the costs of one-tailed tests are (a) the effort to preregister the analysis plan, which many researchers are doing anyway, and (b) the commitment to not draw a conclusion if it comes out the other way, which in many cases would be highly unlikely or uninteresting.
 The benefits are being able to run studies with some combination of marginally higher power, fewer participants, or greater sensitivity to smaller effects.
 Researchers should consider one-tailed tests and use them when they judge that the benefits outweigh the costs.
-One-tailed tests, let's do this.
-Responsibly.